Resource Banner

 Before considering the best strategy for your enterprise, it is important to evaluate what your business actually needs.
 So, before you jump into any strategy, there are a few things you must ponder.

-The Quick and Cost-Effective Alternative
+The Quick and Economical Alternative to Rewriting the Whole Application

-For organizations seeking a balance between modernization and minimal disruption, solutions like Charon emulator offer an attractive alternative.
+For organizations seeking a balance between legacy system modernization and minimal disruption, solutions like the Charon emulator offer an attractive alternative.
 It works on principles of lift and shift, emulating the existing hardware environment and creating a similar environment.
 The existing applications run as they did on the previous hardware – more efficiently and reliably.

 There is no need to rewrite or modify software.
 With Charon, enterprises can emulate their SPARC, PA-RISC, VAX, PDP, and AlphaServers and extend the life of their legacy applications.
 The original code and functionality stay the same, running on more reliable hardware.
 This saves costs and time usually spent coding and testing new environments.